rootanand/PythonGames/RockPaperScissors/RockPaperScissors.md

-# Rock Paper Sicssors Game
+# Rock Paper Scissors Game

-## Write a program to play the rock paper sicssors game.
+## Write a program to play the rock paper scissors game.

 ### Hint: Can use random.randomint() function to generate random numbers